joa-quim/GMTjl_doc/comp_other_pkgs.md

   - GMT.jl uses a `Plots` like syntax and is a general purpose plotting package but doesn't provide (yet) the more exotic plot types that can be found in `Plots`, `Makie`, `PyPlot`, etc...
   - It is not interactive like [GLMakie](https://makie.juliaplots.org/stable/documentation/backends/glmakie/).
-  - In its foundation it works in a similar way of [Luxor](https://juliagraphics.github.io/Luxor.jl/stable/) and [CairoMakie](https://makie.juliaplots.org/stable/documentation/backends/cairomakie/) in the sense that a vector graphics is generated and at the end rasterized for displaying.
+  - It works in a similar way of [Luxor](https://juliagraphics.github.io/Luxor.jl/stable/) and [CairoMakie](https://makie.juliaplots.org/stable/documentation/backends/cairomakie/) in the sense that a vector graphics is generated and at the end rasterized for displaying.
 The plot quality should be similar to that of those packages (they use the Cairo library and GMT uses its own PostScript library).
 A prof of